hicham-labeni/short-horizon-return-prediction/README.md

 - linear modeling assumptions
 - no hyperparameter optimization
 - no transaction cost modeling
-- no statistical significance testing
+- no portfolio construction or trading strategy layer
 - no explicit regime detection framework

 As a result, the study should be viewed as an exploratory baseline analysis rather than a production-ready forecasting system.